michelle-miller/assistant-icp/install.md

     See [Configuration details](#config-details) for help understanding the configuration choices.
 At a minimum, you must provide your own values for the following configurable settings:

     - Release name
+    - Deployment Type
     - ICP Cluster URL
+    - Languages: If you do not need to support Czech, deselect it.

 1. Click **license agreements**.